TMUA Guides

 As we know, each paper has 20 multiple-choice questions.
 Each question is a purely mathematical problem that will need to be solved using a variety of disciplines that you should have learnt throughout your current education.

 Of course, all questions are multiple-choice so you won’t be completely without guidance as to what the answer may be.
 Each question has a selection of up to eight answers, only one of which will need to be selected.
-Questions are numbered 1-20 while answers are listed from A-H, depending on how many potential answers there are for the question.
+The TMUA is fully computer-based, so all questions and answers are presented on a dedicated testing software.

 Here’s how a typical question page in the paper is laid out: